Bruno-Bells/dukka-test/README.md

 ```
 dukka-test > core > templates > core > pdf_gen.html
 ```
-change the url network location `dukka-test.herokuapp.com` to a `localhost:800` and save the chages
+change the url network location or domain from `dukka-test.herokuapp.com` to `localhost:800` and save the chages